 David Bowden is an award-winning bass player and composer based in Glasgow, working primarily in the field of jazz and contemporary improvised music.

 David is a co-leader of the contemporary jazz quartet ‘Square One’ described as a ‘powerhouse of Scottish Jazz talent’ by BBC Radio Scotland.
 The band won the Peter Whittingham award 2015 and released their debut album to critical acclaim followed by a tour of the UK and Poland.
 David is also a founding member of the Fergus McCreadie Trio and is an in-demand sideman, having performed with the Scottish National Jazz Orchestra, Fat-Suit, Dosca and the Enrico Zanisi Trio, to name a few.
-Recent performance highlights have included festivals across the UK as well as performances in the Czech Republic, Poland, France, Belgium, Holland and Zambia.
+Recent performance highlights have included festivals across the UK as well as performances in Norway, Australia, Czech Republic, Poland, France, Belgium, Holland and Zambia.